R-Bot: An LLM-based Query Rewrite System: Preliminaries

 Numerous rewrite rules have been pragmatically incorporated into database products, as evidenced in existing literature and products such as PostgreSQL~\cite{postgresql}, MySQL~\cite{mysql}, Apache Calcite~\cite{begoli2018apache}.
 However, when applying the rules to rewrite a query, it is often cumbersome to decide the best rule sequence for two primary reasons.
 First, since a rewrite rule sometimes degrades the query (e.g., $q^{[r]}$ with higher execution latency than $q$), we should examine whether or not to use the rule.
 Second, it is also important to decide the order of applying the rules.
 For instance, applying one rule may render another rule obsolete.
 Thus query rewrite aims to find an optimal rule sequence to rewrite a query in order to minimize the execution cost of the rewritten query, which is formulated as below.

 \begin{definition}[Rule-based Query Rewrite] Consider a query $q$ and a set of rewrite rules $R$.
 Assume $\alpha$ is a sequence of certain rewrite rules selected from $R$.
-Let $q^\alpha$ denote the rewritten query by sequentially applying the rules in $\alpha$ to rewrite the query $q$.
-The objective of query rewrite is to obtain an optimal rule sequence $\alpha^*$, such that the execution cost of $q^{\alpha^*}$ is minimized among all possible rewritten queries of $q$. \end{definition}

-The query rewrite problem has been proven to be NP-hard~\cite{zhou2021learned}.
+Let $q^\alpha$ denote the rewritten query by sequentially applying the rules in $\alpha$ to rewrite $q$.
+Query rewrite aims to obtain an optimal rule sequence $\alpha^*$, such that the execution cost of $q^{\alpha^*}$ is minimized among all possible rewritten queries of $q$. \end{definition} The query rewrite problem has been proven to be NP-hard~\cite{zhou2021learned}.
 Traditional methods cannot select high-quality rules.
 To address this limitation, we advocate for utilizing \llm to select rewrite rules.
 To address the hallucination problem of \llms~\cite{huang2023survey}, we perform an offline stage to extract query rewrite evidences, including rewrite \QAs and rewrite rule specifications, and store them as \QA repository and rewrite rule specification repository respectively.
-During the online phase, given an input SQL query, we retrieve relevant \QAs and rule specifications, and generate rewrite recipes, which outline how to rewrite a query using rewrite \QAs and rule specifications, thereby assisting \llms in comprehending the rewrite evidences.
+During the online phase, given a SQL query, we retrieve relevant \QAs and rule specifications, and generate rewrite recipes, which outline how to rewrite a query using rewrite \QAs and rule specifications, assisting \llms in comprehending the rewrite evidences.
 With the assistance of the rewrite recipe, \llms are then guided through a step-by-step process to judiciously select and apply rewrite rules to the query.
 Next we formally define these notations.

 \begin{definition}[Rewrite Q\&A] A rewrite \QA includes a query rewrite question and a rewrite answer on how to rewrite the query in natural language. \end{definition}